 Direct your actions and communication towards making them feel worthy and respected.

-On top of this, you should show them by your example what it means to be responsible, considering this way they’ll learn the best.
+On top of that, you should show them by your example what it means to be responsible, considering this way they’ll learn the best.

 Read: